junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 ### DTS-HD MA is equivalent to THD
 TRUE, MOSTLY.
 They're both lossless codecs.
 But THD is dolby, and THD has dialnorm.
 So playing both codecs, THD may have a different volume due to dialnorm so may be perceived to be different/quieter.
 And louder is generally perceived to be better, so some may favor DTS-HD MA.

+### 7.1 adds rear speakers to 5.1
+DEPENDS on who you ask.
+Dolby & SMPTE will say yes.
+Microsoft will say no (in WAVEFORMATEXTENSIBLE back comes before side, so 5.1 has back speakers, not side speakers).
+DTS (in a YT video) claimed "7.1 splits the surround speakers of 5.1 into 2 pairs for an enlarged sweet spot".
+This must be universally correct since it's vague.
+The side/back difference in ordering can cause problems in data exchange.

 ### TrueHD 7.1 always has dedicated 5.1 & 2.0 streams
 FALSE.
 While the above is possible, it is not done in practice due to increased bitrate (see "DTS-HD MA is superior to THD").
 Downmix presentations are encoded as metadata.